baker’s orange grove bitters

 Baker’s Orange Grove Bitters is a favorite with bitters collectors for a number of reasons like the brand name, the label, neck seal, where it is from, the bottle design, mold variations, and glass color as you will find a stunning glass color range with these bottles.
 The proprietors were C. & J. F. Baker & Co., 107 Commercial Street in Boston.

-The bitters was advertised as the “Best Spring and Summer medicine ever taken by suffering humanity.
+The bitters were advertised as the “Best Spring and Summer medicine ever taken by suffering humanity.
 They are a certain cure for Dyspepsia, Indigestion, Nausea, Heart-Burn, Piles, Headache, Cramps, Colic, Kidney Complaints, Fluttering at the Pit of the Stomach, Scrofula, and Night Sweats.”
-The bitters was sold in “Large Bottles, entirely free from sediment.”
+The bitters were sold in “Large Bottles, entirely free from sediment.”

 Best Spring and Summer medicine ever taken by suffering humanity.Bangor Daily Whig (Maine) June 20, 1870

 The labeled examples of Baker’s Orange Grove Bitters contain the product name in strong graphics along with the company monogram.
 Smaller print reads “It is a pleasant Tonic, the ingredients of which are such as recommended singly by Physicians in their everyday practice.
 Its combination stands ahead of the world as a bitter.” followed by a script signature “CJF.”
 The reverse label, states the product name again, its merits, directions, and a statement that the brand has been analyzed and is “free from deleterious substances” by S. Dana Hayes, State Assayer, Mass. dated February 15, 1869.